History of WPXI in Timeline

 June 12, 2009: WPXI Shuts Down Analog Signal

-On June 12, 2009, WPXI shut down its analog signal, over VHF channel 11, as part of the U.S. transition to digital broadcasts.
-One of the station's last programs it aired on its analog signal was Game 7 of the 2009 Stanley Cup Finals.
+On June 12, 2009, WPXI shut down its analog signal, over VHF channel 11, as part of the U.S. transition from analog to digital broadcasts.
+One of the station's last programs on its analog signal was Game 7 of the 2009 Stanley Cup Finals.

-In July 2009, WPXI applied to the FCC for repeater signals on channel 21 in Derry Township, channel 23 in Uniontown, and channel 33 in New Castle.
-These signals were intended to expand coverage into Westmoreland County, McKeesport, and Youngstown, Ohio, respectively.
+In July 2009, WPXI applied with the FCC to operate three repeater signals: channel 21 in Derry Township, channel 23 in Uniontown, and channel 33 in New Castle.

-2009: WPXI broadcasts the Penguins' 2009 Stanley Cup championship victory
+2009: WPXI airs Pittsburgh Penguins Stanley Cup championship victory

-In 2009, WPXI broadcasted the Pittsburgh Penguins' Stanley Cup championship victory as part of NBC's National Hockey League broadcast contract.
+In 2009, WPXI aired the Pittsburgh Penguins' Stanley Cup championship victory as part of NBC's National Hockey League broadcast contract.

-May 2010: WPXI Strong Lead in Morning and Late Night Timeslots
+May 2010: WPXI Has a Strong Lead With Viewers

 June 13, 2011: WPXI Replaces RTV with Me-TV

-On June 13, 2011, WPXI replaced RTV with competing classic television network Me-TV on digital subchannel 11.2.
+On June 13, 2011, WPXI replaced RTV with competing classic television network Me-TV.

-In October 2011, WJAC-TV adopted WPXI's current on-air design.
+In October 2011, WJAC-TV in Johnstown, Pennsylvania, adopted WPXI's current on-air design.

-In 2011, Cox Media Group dissolved its partnership with Internet Broadcasting, and Cox television stations relaunched their website operations in-house.
+In 2011, Cox Media Group's partnership with Internet Broadcasting was dissolved, and the Cox television stations relaunched their website operations in-house.

-In late January 2012, WPXI and WSOC-TV redesigned their websites to match the format of the in-house web operations of their sister stations.
+In late January 2012, WPXI's and WSOC-TV's websites were redesigned to match the format of the in-house web operations of their sister stations.

 September 2012: WPXI Adds Weekend Today